PennVR/three-js-anoshaminai/README.md

 # What do you wish you’d done differently?
 I wish I had been more successful at making the fireworks look realistic both in coloring and in movement.
 It would have been cool to use some shader code to create a more light-like effect of the fireworks.
 At one point, I made my fireworks point lights, and I loved the way that looked - it would have been cool to find a lower-cost way to mimic that look.
+I think that using
+PointMaterial would have been a better option.
 I also wish that I had taken some more time to design my firework implementation - in the end, I feel that my implementation is a bit disorganized and took longer to debug than necessary.

 # What do you wish we had done differently?
 It would have been nice to have more time with Three.js and to be exposed to more of the advanced features.
 For example,